Internet addiction disorder

-Internet addiction disorder (IAD) is characterized by excessive or poorly controlled preoccupations, urges, or behaviors regarding computer use and Internet access that lead to impairment or distress.
-Young people are at particular risk of developing internet addiction disorder, with case studies highlighting students whose academic performance declines as they spend more time online.
+Internet addiction disorder (IAD), also called problematic Internet use (PIU), is characterized by excessive or poorly controlled preoccupations, urges, or behaviors regarding computer use and Internet access that lead to impairment or distress.
+There is concern that increased access to the Internet among young people may cause students' academic performance to decline.
 Some experience health consequences from loss of sleep as they stay up to continue scrolling, chatting, and gaming.